boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 ### Insert Nonce

 `zkAbacus.Pay` calls this operation.
-This operation should be atomic to prevent race conditions.
-For example, if multiple Pay sessions try to insert the same nonce concurrently, only the first should succeed.
-Subsequent inserts should fail because the nonce is already present.
+This operation must be atomic to prevent race conditions.
+For example, if multiple Pay sessions try to insert the same nonce concurrently, only the first will succeed.
+Subsequent inserts will fail because the nonce is already present.

 ### Insert Revocation Lock + Optional Secret